About Tableau Prep Builder

 Note: Tableau Prep version 2019.1.2 had changed its name to Tableau Prep Builder.
 If you are using an earlier version of the product you will still see "Tableau Prep" in the product.

 Start by connecting to your data from a variety of files, servers, or Tableau extracts.
 Connect to and combine data from multiple data sources.
-Drag and drop or double-click to bring your tables into the flow pane, and then use familiar operations such as filter, split, rename, pivot, join and union to clean and shape your data.
+Drag and drop or double-click to bring your tables into the flow pane, and then add flow steps where you can then use familiar operations such as filter, split, rename, pivot, join, union and more to clean and shape your data.

 Each step in the process is represented visually in a flow chart that you create and control.
 Tableau Prep Builder tracks each operation so that you can check your work and make changes at any point in the flow.